 object_width specifies the width of the samples in this group within the coordinate system specified by the corresponding spatial relationship track group.
 The width value is the value prior to applying the implicit resampling caused by the track width and height, if any, in the range of 1 to total_width, inclusive.

 object_height specifies the height of the samples in this group within the coordinate system specified by the corresponding spatial relationship track group.
 The height value is the value prior to applying the implicit resampling caused by the track width and height, if any, in the range of 1 to total_height, inclusive.

+app_specific_parameters is a parameter that provides an extension point to define codec specific parameters.

 Signaling of Multi-Layer Picture Compositing Information in the VVC File Format